I'm a Londoner, and I'm Refreshing My Capsule Wardrobe Ahead of 2026—These 10 Pieces Made the Cut

 9. Gilets

-Style Notes: The rise of Gorpecore (a style which see's hiking-adjacent pieces worn outside traditional realms) gilets have fast become the outwear choice of the London fashion set.
-Before you shudder at the thought and see "finance bros" flashing in front of your eyes , the styles seen aren't restricted to the quilted jacket seen on Christina Nadin (pictured above).
-From cosy faux fur to vibrant prints, these jackets are a functional way of vocalising self expression through dressing (something Londoner's love to do).
-Pairing well with jeans, trousers, skirts and leggings the hardest part of styling a gilet is deciding what colour way to go with.
+Style Notes: Thanks to the rise of gorpcore (an aesthetic which sees hiking-adjacent pieces worn outside of their traditional realm), gilets have fast become the outerwear choice of the London fashion set.
+Before you see "finance bros" flashing in front of your eyes and shudder at the thought, the styles we're seeing now aren't restricted to the quilting (as seen on Christina Nadin above).
+From cosy faux fur to vibrant prints, these sleeveless jackets are a particularly functional way of vocalising self-expression through dressing (something Londoners love to do).
+Pairing well with jeans, trousers, skirts and leggings, the hardest part of styling a gilet is deciding which colourway to go with.

 Shop Gilets: